Table of Contents

 Let’s learn how to obtain the foreign gene product using a bioreactor.

 Obtaining the Foreign Gene Product

-In recombinant technologies, the desired gene for administration is selected, followed by a selection of the perfect vector with which the gene has to be integrated and recombinant DNA formed.
-Once this foreign DNA is inserted, it is multiplied and ultimately desirable protein is produced.
-And at last, it has to be maintained in the host and carried forward to the offspring.
-For the production of desired protein, the gene encodes for it needs to be expressed.
-This happens only under optimised conditions.
+In recombinant technologies, the desired gene selected which is followed by selecting a perfect vector into which the desired gene has to be integrated and then recombinant DNA is formed by ligating the gene of interest with the vector.
+Once this foreign DNA is inserted, the host is multiplied and ultimately desirable protein is produced.
+The rDNA has to be maintained in the host and carried forward to the offspring.
+For the production of the desired protein, the gene encodes for it needs to be expressed.
+This happens only under optimized conditions.
 Not only the target protein has to be expressed but has to be produced on a large scale.

-For more details on bioreactor and downstream processing, visit Byju’s.
+For more details on bioreactor and downstream processing, visit BYJU’S.

 Frequently Asked Questions on Bioreactor – Obtaining The Foreign Gene Product

 Downstream processing refers to the series of steps involved in the isolation and purification of products from the growth medium.